The Law on Personal Data Protection – A Few Guidelines On How To Get Compliant

 If the data breach can cause a high risk to the rights and freedoms of natural persons, the controller needs to notify the data subject, without the undue delay, unless the controller has taken adequate measures as its reaction to the breach.

-Therefore, we can see that only a high risk for rights and freedoms of natural persons produces the obligation of notification of the data subjects, while the Commissioner has to be notified in case of less significant risk.
+Therefore, we can see that only a high risk rights and freedoms of natural persons produces the obligation of notification of the data subjects, while the Commissioner has to be notified in case of less significant risk.

 In general, the controller and the processor may designate a DPO but are not obliged to do that.
 However, when it comes to business entities, the Law on Personal Data Protection stipulates when the assignment of a DPO is mandatory: